 6. As a loose cannon, a President Trump is a threat to the national and world order.
 If he is elected, NATO will not quite be sure it can rely on us, and Russia will be tempted into aggression, which could even lead to overreaction by Trump and nuclear war.
 His election will escalate America’s descent into factionalism and even violence, and security dilemmas that make cooperative solutions to our problems impossible.

 1. This election is decisive.

 a.
 Scalia’s seat is up for grabs, which if delivered to the Left would create a five-Justice bloc that would accept virtually any assertion of executive power to advance a left-wing agenda.
-Conservatives seem to have a structural advantage in Congress, liberals in the Presidency, and there is no longer enough common ground for bipartisan compromise, meaning liberal.
-Democratic Presidents have nothing to lose by going all-in on executive power, and without a Supreme Court to check them, there’s almost nothing that can be done.
+Conservatives seem to have a structural advantage in Congress, liberals in the Presidency, and there is no longer enough common ground for bipartisan compromise, meaning liberal, Democratic Presidents have nothing to lose by going all-in on executive power.
+Without a Supreme Court to check them, there’s almost nothing that can be done.
 Additionally, things that we used to take for granted, such as religious liberty, are under threat; so the stakes are much higher than in past elections.

 But it’s not just Scalia’s seat.
 Every election, we hear that there could be three or four Court vacancies; and every election, it becomes more likely to be true.

 b.
 Obamacare will simply become too entrenched under Hillary Clinton to ever be repealed.

 2. Voting is a binary choice.
 You can’t prevent one or the other of Trump and Hillary from becoming President.
 So why not pick the one you most want to prevent from becoming President?